Watershed Council (PUR-Partnership for Umpqua Rivers)

 Dan Dawson at 1-541-953-3892.

-All applications for Annexation and Withdrawal MUST BE POST MARKED BY MAY 15, 2018 or they will not be considered for the Fiscal year July 2018-19.
+All applications for Annexation and Withdrawal MUST BE POST MARKED BY JUNE 15TH or they will not be considered for the current Fiscal year.

 If you have any questions, or need any assistance, please contact us at the numbers listed above.